ULHPC/tutorials/advanced/Python/README.md

 (access)$> sbatch example1.sh
 ```

-Now, check that the content of `example1.out` correspond to the expected output (in interactive mode).
+Now, check that the content of `example1.out` corresponds to the expected output (in interactive mode).

-**HINT** you can find the answer under `tutorials/advanced/Python/example1/example1.sh.answer`
+**HINT:** You can find the answer under `tutorials/advanced/Python/example1/example1.sh.answer`.

 ## Compare version of Python

-You can switch to several version of Python that are already install on UL HPC iris cluster.
-To list the version available, you should use this command on a compute node:
+You can switch between several version of Python that are already install on UL HPC iris cluster.
+To list the versions available, you should use this command on a compute node:

 ```
 (iris-001)$> module spider Python